grimr3ap3r/Credit-Card-Fraud-Detection/CCFD.md

     ## LRprobOS      0.8724429 1.0000000 0.9998152
     ## lmwprob       0.8714001 0.9998152 1.0000000

-As we see all the models are highly correlated and ensembling them would result in same AUC.
+As we see all the models are highly correlated and ensembling them would result in same AUC as one of the model.

-remove this

 Lets select one logistic regression model and other models with high AUC.